QuantMarineEcoLab/dbs-grad-programs/README.md

 <p align="center">
-   :sparkles: Welcome to the Quant Marine Ecology Lab Manual! :sparkles:
+   :sparkles: Welcome to the UNH Department of Biological Sciences Graduate Program! :sparkles:
 </p>

-This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the QMEL group.
+This Quarto book is intended to be used for **incoming, current, and outgoing** members of the department's graduate program.
 If we missed anything, please let easton.white@unh.edu know.
 You can also do a pull request and we will review the changes.

 We hope this has all the answers you need!